ADCYAP1 gene

 This section has been translated automatically.

-As a neuropeptide, PACAP is involved in a variety of physiological processes and binds to various receptors.
-It binds to various receptors, including both the VIP receptor and its specific PACAP receptor (Inooka H et al. 2001; Emery AC et al. 2013).
-PACAP exerts neuroprotective and general cytoprotective effects due to its anti-apoptotic, anti-inflammatory and antioxidant activity (Emery AC et al. 2013).
+As a neuropeptide, PACAP is involved in a variety of physiological processes and binds to various receptors. receptors, i.e. both to the VIP receptor and to its specific PACAP receptor (Inooka H et al. 2001; Emery AC et al. 2013).
+PACAP exerts neuroprotective and general cytoprotective effects due to its anti-apoptotic, anti-inflammatory and antioxidant effects (Emery AC et al. 2013).
 Promotes the development of neuronal projections via the RAPGEF2/Rap1/B-Raf/ERK signaling pathway (Emery AC et al. 2013).
-PACAP Induces a long-lasting increase in intracellular calcium concentrations and neuroendocrine secretion in chromaffin cells.
+PACAP induces a long-lasting increase in intracellular calcium concentrations and neuroendocrine secretion in chromaffin cells.
 Involved in the control of glucose homeostasis and induces insulin secretion by pancreatic beta cells.

-Neuroprotective: PACAP also showed neuroprotective properties, however its tendency to trigger migraine limited the clinical use of this property (Ghanizada H et al. 2020).
-The pituitary adenylate cyclase-activating peptide has been shown to interact with the secretin receptor (Tasma Z et al. 2025).
+Neuroprotective: PACAP has also shown neuroprotective properties.
+However, its clinical use is limited by its tendency to trigger migraines (Ghanizada H et al. 2020).
+It has been shown that the pituitary adenylate cyclase-activating polypeptide interacts with the secretin receptor (Tasma Z et al. 2025).

 Clinic